sfirke/janitor/cran-comments.md

 ### Downstream dependencies
 This does not negatively affect downstream dependencies.

-revdepcheck passed for 101 of 101 packages (98 from CRAN, 3 from bioconductor).
+revdepcheck passed for 124 of 125 packages.
+I investigated package BFS and the erroring function and found no use of janitor's functions so believe this to be a false positive.